Tips To Become A Better Illustrator

 2. Ease Yourself Into Developing Your Own Identity.

-With a modern world teeming with graphic artists striving to make a name, one can be pressured to create their identity to stand out amongst the rest quickly.
+With a modern world teeming with graphic artists striving to make a name, one can be pressured to create an identity quickly to stand out from the rest.

 This can be a constant mindset of people who are pressuring themselves to reach a break-out status and be soon recognized by potential clients, which can bring an artist to the brink of insanity.